MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-initializer-java-app-with-event-grid.md

 - A Spring Boot application.
 If you don't have one, create a Maven project with the [Spring Initializr](https://start.spring.io/).
 Be sure to select **Maven Project** and select Java version 8 or higher.

-## Send EventGridEvent by Azure EventGrid and receive by Azure Service Bus Queue
+## Send an event by Azure Event Grid and receive by Azure Service Bus Queue

 With an Azure Event Grid resource, you can send an event using Spring Cloud Azure Event Grid.
 With an Azure Service Bus Queue resource as an event handler, you can receive the event using Spring Cloud Azure Stream Binder for Service Bus.

-To install the Spring Cloud Azure EventGrid Starter module and the Spring Cloud Azure Stream Binder Service Bus module, add the following dependencies to your *pom.xml* file:
+To install the Spring Cloud Azure Event Grid Starter module and the Spring Cloud Azure Stream Binder Service Bus module, add the following dependencies to your *pom.xml* file:

 - The Spring Cloud Azure Bill of Materials (BOM):